ksenia007/volaria/README.md

 In summary, the pipeline is as follows:

-- Build embeddings (example in volaria_main/ Steps 1–5).
+- Build embeddings (example in volaria_main/ Steps 1–5)

-- Integrate cohorts & adjust for PCs (Step 6).
+Then, either:
-- Train outcome models (Step 7).
+- Train outcome models (Step 6-7).
 - Generate figures/tables via scripts in manuscript/ (see file headers for inputs).

+Or, use pre-trained models
+- Use embeddings to get predictions

 ---